truenas/documentation/content/en/hub/initial-setup/networking/OpenVPN.md

 Continue to review and choose any other [Connection Settings](#connection-settings) that fit with your network environment and performance requirements.
 The **Device Type** must match with the OpenVPN server **Device Type**.
-**Nobind** prevents using a static IP address and port for the client.
+**Nobind** prevents using a fixed port for the client.
 By default, this is enabled to allow the OpenVPN client and server to run concurrently.

 Finally, review the [Security Options](#security-options) and choose settings that meet your network security requirements.
 When the OpenVPN server is using TLS Encryption, copy the static TLS encryption key and paste into the **TLS Crypt Auth** field.